scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 - Neighbor ISD-AS number
 - Neighbor interface underlay address

+In addition, an AS Control Service must be configured with the algorithm used to compute the Hop Field MAC ([](#hopfield)) which must be the same as that used by routers within the AS.
 The maximum MTU supported by all intra-AS links may also be configured by the operator.